-The UK Songwriting Contest is one of the world's longest running and most popular international songwriting events, with entries from 84 countries last year.
+The UK Songwriting Contest is one of the world's longest running and most popular and successful international songwriting events.
 It was launched in London in 2002 in association with prestigious bodies including The BRIT Trust (of BRIT Awards fame), The BRIT Studio, The BRIT School, Music Aid, The Guild Of International Songwriters and Composers, Roland UK and top British producers and industry professionals "to discover and encourage new songwriting talent and promote the craft of songwriting".
 It was supported by BBC Radio since the very beginning with radio plays of song entries across the UK.
 Every year it becomes more international with more entries from around the world and with appearances of winners on major TV shows worldwide.
-In 2021 it enters its20th successful year year and since its launch over 100,000 songs have taken part and over £1,000,000 worth of prizes have been awarded.
+In 2021 it enters its 20th successful year year and since its launch over 100,000 songs have taken part and over £1,000,000 worth of prizes have been awarded.
 In this event complete beginners and experienced songwriters compete together on an equal basis.
 It is well known in the music business as an important launching pad for new songwriting talent, and it is widely respected as one of the world's best and most popular songwriting events

 WHY YOU SHOULD ENTER YOUR SONG IN THIS CONTEST

 PRESTIGE No other songwriting event in the world was formed together with such well respected and prestigious organisations.
 This means that contestants are watched closely by the music industry’s leading producers and publishers, and many finalists and semi-finalists are spotted and go on to enjoy music careers and deal offers.
 The UKSC judging panels have featured Grammy, Emmy, CMA and BRIT Award winning Gold and Platinum Album producers and artists.
 There are also panels of successful past UKSC winners.
 Visit the Judges Page on this website to see more about the distinguished professionals who choose the winners.